James Robinson Johnston Chair in Black Canadian Studies

 graduate or professional school

-An African Studies degree equips students with critical thinking and analysis skills for a variety of academic next steps, including graduate programs in
+An African Studies degree equips students with the critical thinking and analysis skills for a variety of academic next steps, including graduate programs in

 - African studies